IESE MBA Admissions & COVID-19

 About the IESE Full-Time MBA

-IESE’s MBA is a full-time 19-month program that has a general management focus with a strong emphasis on global business, entrepreneurship and ethics.
+IESE’s MBA is a full-time 15- or 19-month program that has a general management focus with a strong emphasis on global business, entrepreneurship and ethics.
 The program is offered at IESE’s world-class campus in Barcelona, with elective modules offered in New York, Sao Paulo, Shanghai and Kenya.

 The program takes place on the school’s main campus in Barcelona.